Widen/tap-rest-api-msdk/README.md

 - `pagination_limit_per_page_param`: optional: The name of the param that indicates the limit/per_page.
 Defaults to None.
 - `pagination_total_limit_param`: optional: The name of the param that indicates the total limit e.g. total, count.
 Defaults to total
 - `pagination_initial_offset`: optional: The initial offset for the first request.
 Defaults to 1.
+- `offset_records_jsonpath`: optional: a jsonpath string representing the path to the records.
+Defaults to `None`.
 - `next_page_token_path`: optional: a jsonpath string representing the path to the "next page" token.
 Defaults to `'$.next_page'` for the `jsonpath_paginator` paginator only otherwise None.
 - `streams`: required: a list of objects that contain the configuration of each stream.
 See stream-level params below.
 - `path`: optional: see stream-level params below.